starwolf0320/web3-interview-preparation/README.md

   <summary>What is Web2?</summary>
     <ul>
       <li>
-        You can think of Web2 as the interactive and social web.
+        Web2 is the interactive and social web
       </li>
     </ul>
 </details>